Davidyz/VectorCode/docs/neovim.md

 on newer features/breaking changes.

 To ensure maximum compatibility, please either:
-1. Use release build for VectorCode CLI and pin to the release tags for the neovim plugin;
+1. Use release build for VectorCode CLI and pin to the releases for the neovim plugin;

 **OR**